jodh-intel/jodh-intel/README.md

 ## Hi there 👋

-This is my Intel account.
+This is my old (archived and now inactive) Intel account.

 My personal account is [https://github.com/jamesodhunt](https://github.com/jamesodhunt).